HARSHINITHANGAVEL/Chat-Bridge/README.md

 ## 🔍 Overview

-**Chat-Bridge** is a secure, local-first solution to bridge your WhatsApp messages with AI tools using a combination of whatsapp-web, SQLite, and AI agent communication through MCP (Model Control Protocol).
+**Chat-Bridge** is a secure, local-first solution to bridge your WhatsApp messages with AI tools using a combination of whatsapp-web, SQLite, and AI agent communication through MCP (Model Context Protocol).
 The system empowers users to automate, filter, and respond to WhatsApp messages through natural language prompts.

 ---